 3. Utilize social media sharing to improve engagement

 Social media is also a great place to share behind-the-scenes tidbits, such as deleted scenes, upcoming events, and commentary from the cast and crew.
 This provides another medium to share juicy morsels of information, beyond what is available in the core product.
 Social media is not a one-way street; it’s a great way to collect reactions and feedback from audiences.
 On some shows, cast members actively engage in the dialogue by liking and retweeting fans’ posts, and are encouraged to do so by broadcasters (this can even be a carefully choreographed process).
-Fans also create virtual watch-parties and share humorous memes and gifs while viewing a show, a movement which has only gained momentum in the pandemic and is now increasingly becoming commoditised with official apps.
+Fans have also historically created virtual watch-parties and shared humorous memes and gifs while viewing a show, a movement which has only gained momentum in the pandemic and is now increasingly becoming commoditised with official apps.

 4. Provide original content that lures subscribers